Shaheel-jm/LAN-network-for-SY-BCAS-Institute/README.md

     - [DHCP Derver Configuration](#dhcp-server-configuration)

 # Introduction
- <div align="justify"> Designing a Local Area Network (LAN) for the SY-BCAS Institute requires careful consideration of devices to meet the organization’s needs efficiently.
+ <div align="justify"> Designing a Local Area Network (LAN) for the Institute requires careful consideration of devices to meet the organization’s needs efficiently.
 The primary objective is to establish a high-performance, reliable, and secure network infrastructure capable of supporting both current and future demands.
 This involves selecting devices that offer robust performance, advanced security features, scalability, and manageability.
 By integrating a Cisco 3725 router, HP Aruba switches, and Windows Server 2019, the proposed design ensures seamless connectivity, secure communication, and efficient resource management to support the institute’s administrative and academic activities effectively.
  </div>